 Then a cloud overshadowed them, and from the cloud there came a voice, "This is my Son, the Beloved; listen to him!"
 Suddenly when they looked around, they saw no one with them any more, but only Jesus.
 As they were coming down the mountain, he ordered them to tell no one about what they had seen, until after the Son of Man had risen from the dead.
 So they kept the matter to themselves, questioning what this rising from the dead could mean.

-The early church came to understand the relationship between Abraham and Isaac as pointing ahead to the relationship between God the Father and Jesus.
-Like Abraham, God was prepared to let go of what was most precious to him, his one and only Son, out of love for humanity.
-God was prepared to let his Son go to humanity, with all the dangers that entailed for his Son.
-Saint Paul was very struck by this extraordinary generosity of God on our behalf, as he says in this morning's second reading, 'God did not spare his own Son, but gave him up to benefit us all'.
-God let his precious Son go to humanity even though the consequences of that were the rejection of his Son and, ultimately, his crucifixion.
+The early church understood the relationship between Abraham and Isaac as pointing ahead to the relationship between God the Father and Jesus.
+Like Abraham, God was prepared to let go of what was most precious to him, his divine Son, out of love for humanity.
+God was prepared to let his Son take on our flesh, with all the dangers that entailed.
+Saint Paul marvels at this generosity of God on our behalf, as he writes, 'God did not spare his own Son, but gave him up to benefit us all.'
+God let his precious Son join in our humanity even though the consequences meant the rejection of Jesus by his own people and, ultimately, his crucifixion.
 Even after Jesus was crucified, God continued to give him to us as risen Lord.
-When Paul contemplates this self-emptying love of God for us, he asks aloud, in the opening line of that second reading, 'With God on our side who can be against us?'
-Paul is declaring that if God's love for us is this complete, then we have nothing to fear from anyone.
-Here is a love that has no trace of possessiveness, a love that makes us lovable.
+When Paul contemplates this self-emptying love of God for us, he asks the rhetorical question, 'With God on our side who can be against us?'
+Iif God's love for us is so total, then we have nothing to fear from anything or anyone.

-In this morning's gospel reading, Peter, James and John are taken up a high mountain by Jesus, and there they have an experience of Jesus which took their breath away.
-It was an experience that was so precious that Peter could not let it go.
-He wanted to prolong it indefinitely and so he says to Jesus, 'Rabbi, it is wonderful for us to be here, so let us make three tents, one for you, one for Moses and one for Elijah'.
+Peter, James and John are taken up a high mountain by Jesus, and have an experience which takes their breath away.
+It was an experience so precious that Peter could not let it go.
+He wanted to prolong it indefinitely and so he says to Jesus, 'Rabbi . . . let us make three tents, one for you, one for Moses and one for Elijah.'
 He and the other two disciples had a fleeting glimpse of the heavenly beauty of Christ, and did not want to let go of it.
-Beauty always attracts; it calls out to us.
+Beauty attracts the eye and the heart; it calls out to us.
 Yet, Peter and the others had to let go of this precious experience; it was only ever intended to be momentary.
 They would receive it back in the next life as a gift.
 For now, their task was to listen to Jesus, 'This is my beloved Son.
-Listen to him'.
+Listen to him.'
 That is our task too.
-We spend our lives listening to the Lord as he speaks to us in his word and in and through the circumstances of our lives; we listen to him as a preparation for that wonderful moment when we see him face to face in eternity and we can finally say, 'it is wonderful to be here'
+We spend our lives listening to the Lord as he speaks to us in his word and in and through the circumstances of our lives; we listen to him as a preparation for that wonderful moment when we see him face to face in eternity and we can finally say, 'it is wonderful to be here.'